helenebm98/EAM-AX7-TEST1703/05_Functional_Locations.md

 #### Create Functional Locations

-The following procedure describes how you create the functional locations required for maintenance managementservice management in your company.
+The following procedure describes how you create the functional locations required for maintenance management in your company.

 1. Click **Enterprise asset management** > **Common** > **Functional locations** > **All Functional locations**.
 You can create a functional location from grid view or details view.